In the majority of the cases, any given good position goes to a person with higher education.

-Education is getting more expensive, and many students seek opportunities to fund their studies.
+Education is getting more expensive, and many students seek opportunities to fund their studies like the requirements for an ROTC scholarship.
 Even though college is seen as a substantial investment in one’s future, many young people hesitate before getting a loan or spending all family savings.

 Thus, a scholarship can really push one closer to a better job and brighter opportunities.
 Many colleges and universities also offer different scholarship options that can cover the costs of studying in full or in part.